reillychase/pokerstars-api/README.md

 # PokerStars Hand History Export
-Export hand history from PokerStars with a script, now with the new email PIN login support
+Export hand history from PokerStars with a script, now with the new email PIN login support and a webpage to toggle the cron on/off or run once

 This is only tested with pokerstarsmi.com but might work for other PokerStars variants